zhihanyang2022/dior/README.md

 $$Q^{(k+1)} = Q^{(k)} (I + \frac{1}{2} (I - Q^{(k) T} Q^{(k)}))$$

-This method only works for tall matrices (number of rows > number of columns) with orthogonal columns.
 Let $D$ and $M$ denote the number of rows and columns respectively.
+This method only works for tall matrices ($D>M$) with orthogonal columns.
 It can also work when $D=M$ but, empirically speaking, convergence is not guaranteed.

-### Experiment 1: reconstructing a 3-by-2 orthogonal matrix
+### Experiment 1: reconstructing a 3-by-2 matrix with orthogonal columns

 Here $D=3$ and $M=2$.